-Students who have 15 or more excused absences, not including verified medical appointments, will be required to provide verification from a physician to clear additional absences.
+Students who have 10 or more excused period absences, not including verified medical appointments, may be required to provide verification from a physician to clear additional absences.

 Student Attendance Review Board (SARB)

 For unexcused absences, cuts, and/or excessive absences, students will be referred to the district's SARB.